Learn the best way to raise money for your group.

 - Items are paid for before the order is placed.

-- Requires 2 step process by collecting orders then delivering the merchandise.
+- Requires 2 step process by collecting orders and then delivering the merchandise.

-- May have to deal with occasional broken or missing items.
+- You may have to deal with occasional broken or missing items.

 - Buyers must wait to receive their items.